Placements & Internships

 • Placements should not occur during the first few months of the PhD or the Master’s year for 1+3.5 students.
 They must begin before the end of the standard funding period (prior to the extension period being implemented).

-How to apply for a placement
+How to apply for placement approval:

 • Please note that we require letters of support from PhD supervisor, Director of Graduate Studies, and host organisation in the application.